julzaza/wildwitchherbs/_posts/2026-08-07-4-stages-fertility-cycle-european-tradition.md

 ---

-## The Four-Month Fertility Preparation Tradition
+## The 4-Month Fertility Preparation Tradition

-The idea that fertility requires preparation, patience, and intention is the foundation behind my **[4-Month Fertility System](https://wildwitchherbs.gumroad.com/l/fertility-magic)** inspired by European folk traditions, fertility herbs, and ancestral rituals**.
+The idea that fertility requires preparation, patience, and intention is the foundation behind my **[4-Month Fertility System](https://wildwitchherbs.gumroad.com/l/fertility-magic)** inspired by European folk traditions, fertility herbs, and ancestral rituals.

 This approach follows the old belief that meaningful transformations unfold through stages: